 TCS APPLICABLE ON FOREIGN REMITTANCE AND TCS On FOREIGN TRAVEL

-Indian residents can remit up to USD 250,000 underneath the LRS scheme per annum for various functions like medical treatment, gifts, maintenance of relatives abroad, foreign education and investment in real estate, stocks and bonds.
-This scheme is not available to Non-Resident Indians (NRI), corporates, firms, HUF, Trusts, among others.
+Indian residents can remit up to USD 250,000 underneath the LRS scheme per annum for various functions like medical treatment, gifts, maintenance of relatives abroad, foreign education, and investment in real estate, stocks, and bonds.
+This scheme is not available to Non-Resident Indians (NRI), corporates, firms, HUF, and Trusts, among others.

 1. Section 206C(1G)(a) – TCS on foreign remittance through Liberalised Remittance Scheme (LRS)

-For example, Rajkumar and his family pay Rs 1,70,000 for a Nepal tour to an operator.
-Here, 5% TCS will be applicable on the tour package amount.
-There is no monetary limit for this transaction, irrespective of any amount TCS must be collected by seller of that package.
+➭ For example, Rajkumar and his family pay Rs 1,70,000 for a Nepal tour to an operator.
+Here, 5% TCS will be applicable to the tour package amount.
+There is no monetary limit for this transaction, irrespective of any amount TCS must be collected by the seller of that package.

-Central Government may notify person, subject to conditions contained in such notification, who shall not be liable to collect such TCS.
+➭ Central Government may notify a person, subject to conditions contained in such notification, who shall not be liable to collect such TCS.

 ADDITIONAL POINTS TO BE CONSIDERED:-

-Indian students studying abroad, Indian tourists going abroad and Indian investor’s investment in stocks, bonds, and property abroad are going to be impacted.
-It will raise the direct price of foreign education and travel, although the tax will be after claimed back as a refund whereas filing the tax return.
+➭ Indian students studying abroad, Indian tourists going abroad and Indian investors’ investments in stocks, bonds, and property abroad are going to be impacted.
+It will raise the direct price of foreign education and travel, although the tax will be claimed back as a refund when filing the tax return.

-Considering many Indian students acquire loans to pursue education abroad, if this loan is taken from financial institutions as per the Section 80E of the Indian Income Tax Act, then the rate of TCS shall be 0.5% on amount exceeding Rs.
+➭ Considering many Indian students acquire loans to pursue education abroad, if this loan is taken from financial institutions as per Section 80E of the Indian Income Tax Act, then the rate of TCS shall be 0.5% on an amount exceeding Rs.
 7 lakhs.
-Tax rate will go up to 5% if the PAN card is not provided.
+The tax rate will go up to 5% if the PAN card is not provided.

-The TCS are often going away against the liability of the taxpayer.
+➭ The TCS is often going away against the liability of the taxpayer.
 If a parent has already paid tax on the cash in question on his or her financial gain and is solely gifting a similar to the child, the parent will claim a refund from the TCS.

-This section will not be applicable in following cases:
+➭ This section will not be applicable in the following cases:

 - If the buyer is liable to deduct TDS under any other provisions and has deducted.